How to Conduct an HR Investigation in 8 Steps: Everything You Need to Know

 These policies will provide a playbook you can rely on when needed—and protect the company and employees' best interests alike.

 We’d caution against immediately terminating or disciplining an employee without first gathering an appropriate amount of evidence.
-But there are instances where you will need to take action as soon as you receive a complaint.
+But there are instances where you will need to act as soon as you receive a complaint.

 For example, you may need to protect the accuser or take other actions to keep the situation from spiraling out of control.
 You may need to send someone home for the day, temporarily suspend an employee, or adjust schedules.